AmphiHS/python-intro/readme.md

 - [x] Be careful about converting between strings and ints
 - [x] If you forgot how to do exponents and remainders, look at the notes for this assignment *File to Edit*: basic-calc.py

+##Create a Mad Lab

+*Your Task*: You're going to create a Mad-Lib for the user to fill in.
+A Mad-Lib is like a story with some of the important information removed - for example, the character's name and location is something the user can fill in.

+To create this mad-lib, you should first come up with your story.
+Try writing it in a google doc or on a sheet of paper.
+The only story requirement is it *must end with an explosion*.

+Once you have a story, find places that the user can replace with their own suggestion.
+You'll need to make room for:
+- [x] 6 nouns
+- [x] 3 verbs
+- [x] 2 adjectives
+- [x] 2 adverbs
+- [x] a location
+- [x] a color

+Once the user has entered all of their words, print out your story *on one line*.

+*Watch Out For*:
+- [x] Watch your syntax when you're _concatenating_ strings together *File to Edit*: madlib.py